Click here for the latest Air Canada economy class meal experience review.

 North America & Caribbean Flights

-You can make purchases from the Air Canada Bistro menu, which includes a variety of snack items on flights between 90 minutes and on flights of 2 hours and more fresh food is available.
+You can make purchases from the Air Canada Bistro menu, which includes a variety of hot and cold meal items on flights over 2 hours.
 Lavazza coffee, as well as tea and juice, are free.

-SAVE up to 50% onboard prices by pre-purchasing a voucher to use on your next Air Canada flight.
-Vouchers cost only CAD$7.95 plus tax and allow you to choose from 1 meal and one snack or 1 alcoholic drink and one snack onboard your next Air Canada flight.
+SAVE up to 35% onboard prices by pre-purchasing a voucher to use on your next Air Canada flight.
+Vouchers cost only CAD$10.49 plus tax and allow you to choose from 1 meal or alcoholic beverage plus two snacks.

-Passengers in Economy class on flights that offer the Air Canada Cafe service can purchase a business class meal for lunch/dinner ($13.50) see the inflight menu below for further information.
+On select flights it’s possible to purchase a premium class hot meal for lunch/dinner ($14.00) see the inflight menu below for further information.
 There are limited quantities available on flights, and meals will vary depending on flight route and destination, ask the cabin crew onboard.

 To view the latest Bistro menu head here.